dmitriz/cpsfy/README.md

 And even better, the error callbacks will also receive all error outputs from `cpsFun`, basically whatever is passed into its second callback.
-The outputs from both functions are simply merged together, due to the "flattening" job performed by the `flatMap`.
+The outputs from both functions are simply merged together, due to the "flattening" job performed by the `chain`.

 Conversely, any CPS function, being just a function accepting callbacks as its arguments, can be dropped into the Promise constructor